AN EXHIBITION PRODUCED BY THE CANADIAN WAR MUSEUM

-Witness – Canadian Art of the First World War examines how Canadians depicted their First World War experiences in art, both at home and overseas, whether as official war artists or as soldiers in the field.
+The exhibition Witness – Canadian Art of the First World War examines how Canadians have expressed their wartime experiences through art – both on the home front and overseas – as official war artists or as soldiers in the field.

-From massive canvases completed in studios in England and Canada during and immediately after the war, to intimate sketches and drawings made in trenches and prisoner-of-war camps, this innovative exhibition will show never-before exhibited works and expand our visual understanding of the personal and national impact of this major event in Canadian history.
+Witness features works that have never before been publicly displayed, from large canvases painted in British studios during and immediately after the war, to small, personal drawings and sketches produced in the trenches and in prisoner-of-war camps.
+Through striking visuals, this innovative exhibition helps visitors to better understand the personal and national impact of this major event in our history.

 Where is this exhibition travelling?

 |Beaverbrook Art Gallery, Fredericton||September 17, 2016 – January 15, 2017|

 |Arras, France||March 18, 2017 – June 11, 2017|

 |The Military Museum, Calgary||February 3, 2018 – May 27, 2018|

 |Judith & Norman Alix Art Gallery, Sarnia||September 4, 2017 – January 7, 2018|